javierdelapuente/paas-charm/docs/how-to/index.rst

 How-to guides
 =============

+The Rockcraft documentation contains a set of how-to guides for managing a 12-factor app container image:
+`How to build a 12-Factor app rock <https://documentation.ubuntu.com/rockcraft/en/latest/how-to/build-a-12-factor-app-rock/>`_

+The Charmcraft documentation contains a set of how-to guides for initializing, configuring, integrating, and using a 12-factor app charm:
+`Manage a 12-factor app charm <https://canonical-charmcraft.readthedocs-hosted.com/en/latest/howto/manage-web-app-charms/>`_

-Step-by-step instructions for developing and maintaining a framework in the 12-factor app project.
+This site contains step-by-step instructions for developing and maintaining a framework in the 12-factor app project.

 .. toctree::
    :maxdepth: 1